 Worth mentioning, when buying separate table tops and bases, especially from different manufacturers, the fasteners are typically not included.
 So, plan for a trip to your local hardware store, to buy the fasteners you will need prior to the table tops and bases arriving at your location, so you are ready for assembly.

 There are two things you need to consider when picking a fastener: (i) the hole size in the table base; and (ii) the width of the table top.
 The typically standard table base top plate has 7mm diameter holes.
 And, most table tops are at least one inch thick, if not more.
 So, the most common wood screw used is a #10 head screw that is one inch long (remembering the table base top plate adds some width).

 Prepping for Fastening

 Hopefully, this post helped to answer any of your assembly and fastening questions.
-But, if not, feel free to call us, and we will do our best to help you get the right answer for your project.
+But, if not, feel free to contact or call us at (844) 480.0855 and we will do our best to help you get the right answer for your project.